giak/cv-generator/README.md

 **Q: Can I share my CV directly from the app?**
 A: Currently, you need to export and share the file.
 Direct sharing is planned for a future release.

+**Q: How do I change the language?**
+A: Click on the language selector in the top navigation bar and choose your preferred language (English or French).

+**Q: Can I add more languages?**
+A: Yes, by adding new locale files in `packages/shared/src/i18n/locales/` and updating the language selector component.

 **Q: How do I report bugs or suggest features?**
 A: Please open an issue on our [GitHub repository](https://github.com/giak/cv-generator/issues).